 What is natural?
 What is artificial?
 It is often assumed that natural is better than artificial.
 Getting back to nature is something we should aspire to, with kids in particular not spending enough time in nature.
-But if you want to escape civilisation and head into the unaltered wilderness you may be in for a shock: it doesn’t exist.
+But if you want to escape civilization and head into the unaltered wilderness you may be in for a shock: it doesn’t exist.

 New research now suggests that there are practically no areas that have escaped human impacts.
 But not only that, such impacts happened many thousands of years earlier than is usually appreciated.
 In fact, you’d have to travel back more than 10,000 years to find the last point when most of the Earth’s landscapes were unaffected by humans.